grumpyclimber/construction/post2.md

 We could do all of that and more, but this is not the time or place to do that.
 This post is aimed at NLP techniques and we haven't covered them thoroughly yet.
-That's why we'll skip the exploratory data analysis of pure numbers and move on to part 3.
+That's why we'll skip the exploratory data analysis of numeric data and move on to part 3.

 # Part 3: Feedback analysis using NLP techniques